stephendade/aprilmav/README.md

 If the velocity numbers are too noisy, the following options will help:
 - Ensure the camera's focus is as sharp as possible for the typical Apriltag distances
+- Decrease exposure time as much as possible to reduce motion blur during sharp turns
 - Decrease camera gain to reduce any noise in the images.
 Apriltags are capabile of being detected in quite low-light environments
 - A good camera calibration (if not using one of the supplied calibrations) is essential
 - Use the ``--averaging=N`` option to average over N frames.
 N should be a maximum of camera fps/2